 IoT devices have improved productivity, reduced home energy spending, and basically made lives easier.
 But they’ve also opened the backdoor for hackers and cybercriminals.

 You might be thinking, “What could they possibly get from hacking my toaster?”

 But no one’s laughing when hackers breach your corporate networks and retrieve a handful of sensitive information.

-The IoT began in the early 1980s when a group of Carnegie Mellon University graduates connected a Coke vending machine to their local Ethernet.
-This allowed them to know if the machine was stocked or if the Coke bottles were already cold.
+IoT began in the early 1980s, when a group of Carnegie Mellon University graduates connected a Coke vending machine to their local Ethernet.
+This allowed them to know if the machine is stocked or if the Coke bottles are already cold.

 Today, billions of things are connected to the internet — from watches, switches, thermostats, and even coffee makers.
 Soon, we’re looking into IoT vehicles, infotainment systems, automated teller machines, and medical devices.